 The Rising Tensions

-The relations between the United States and the Soviet Union started to deteriorate, leading to an ideological struggle known as the Cold War.
-The differences in political and economic systems between the two superpowers created tensions, with Berlin becoming a hotspot of contention.
+The relationship between the United States and the Soviet Union began to worsen, eventually becoming an ideological fight that was called the Cold War.
+These differences put tensions due to differences in political and economic systems interested between the two superpowers with BERLIN beine the center of the conflict.

 The Construction Begins